-This paper presented CORECHKCBOX, a formalization of an extended core of the Checked C language which aims to provide spatial memory safety.
+This paper presented CORECHKCBOX, a formalization of an extended core of the Checked C language, which aims to provide spatial memory safety.
 CORECHKCBOX models dynamically sized and null-terminated arrays with dependently typed bounds that can additionally be widened at runtime.
 We prove, in Coq, the key safety property of Checked C for our formalization, blame: if a mix of checked and unchecked code gives rise to a spatial mem- ory safety violation, then this violation originated in an unchecked part of the code.
 We also show how programs written in CORECHKCBOX (whose semantics leverage fat pointers) can be compiled to COREC (which does not) while preserving their behavior.
-We developed a version of CORECHKCBOX written in PLT Redex, and used a custom term generator in conjunction with Redex’s random- ized testing framework to give confidence that compilation is correct.
+We developed a version of CORECHKCBOX written in PLT Redex and used as a custom term generator in conjunction with Redex’s random- ized testing framework to give confidence that compilation is correct.
 We also used this framework to cross-check CORECHKCBOX against the Checked C compiler, finding multiple inconsistencies in the process.

-As future work, we wish to extend CORECHKCBOX to model more of Checked C, with our Redex-based test- ing framework guiding the process.
+As future work, we wished to extend CORECHKCBOX to model more of Checked C, with our Redex-based testing framework guiding the process.
 The most interesting Checked C feature not yet modeled is interop types (itypes), which are used to simplify interactions with unchecked code via function calls.
 A function whose parameters are itypes can be passed checked or unchecked pointers depending on whether the caller is in a checked region.
-This feature allows for a more modular C-to-Checked C porting process, but complicates reasoning about blame.
-A more ambitious next step would be to extend an existing formally verified frame- work for C, such as CompCert [12] or VeLLVM [27], with Checked C features, towards producing a verified-correct Checked C compiler.
-We believe that CORECHKCBOX’s Coq and Redex models lay the foundation for such a step, but substantial engineering work remains.
+This feature allows for a more modular C-to-Checked C porting process but complicates reasoning about blame.
+A more ambitious next step would be to extend an existing formally verified framework for C, such as CompCert [12] or VeLLVM [27], with Checked C features, towards producing a verified-correct Checked C compiler.
+We believed that CORECHKCBOX’s Coq and Redex models lay the foundation for such a step, but substantial engineering work remains.

 References